Top of main content

 HSBC Bank plc in the Isle of Man is a participant in the Isle of Man Depositors' Compensation Scheme as set out in the Depositors' Compensation Scheme Regulations 2010.

 So, is saving risk-free?
 Not exactly.
-Interest rates are at historic lows, so the return you'll get on your money will be modest.
+The return you'll get on your money will be modest if interest rates are low.
 The risk is it won't beat inflation.
 So while the money in your savings account isn't going anywhere, its purchasing power is getting eroded over time.
 In other words, it will buy you less.

 Make saving automatic